W E L C O M E

 The research and development of modelling tools and approaches is a fundamental subject in applied superconductivity.

-High Temperature Superconducting (HTS) materials raise complex challenges in the design and prediction of devices behaviour due to their thermal and electromagnetic dependencies and non-linearities, hysteresis, anisotropy, high wire aspect ratio and interaction with other functional materials.
+High Temperature Superconducting (HTS) materials raise complex challenges in the design and prediction of devices behavior due to their thermal and electromagnetic dependencies and non-linearities, hysteresis, anisotropy, high wire aspect ratio and interaction with other functional materials.

 For this 9th edition, the topics of the workshop are organized into three main categories:

-- Improvements in fundamental numerical methods to simulate superconducting materials, including HTS, MgB2 and iron-based materials,
+- Improvements in fundamental numerical methods to simulate superconducting materials, including HTS, MgB2 and iron-based materials.

-- Innovative methods and tools for design and simulation of HTS materials,
+- Innovative methods and tools for design and simulation of HTS materials.

 - Original, novel application of commercial numerical software packages,